What are the Clojure Tools?

 brew install clojure/tools/clojure

-In all likelihood, you would probably be fine with brew install clojure
+In all likelihood, you would probably be fine with brew install clojure as it

 will recieve updates.
-However, while brew install clojure
+However, while brew install clojure will still see some

-love, it won't be as active as the clojure/tools/clojure
+love, it won't be as active as the clojure/tools/clojure tap.

 clj v lein v boot